brunocitoni/Mods/DreamQuest/README.md

 🎯 Quality of Life (QoL)

 [GameSpeed.dll]
 - ⚡ Speeds up the game x1, x2 and x3 by pressing 1, 2, 3.
+- Current limitations: The timer on some monsters will speed up too.
+Working on a fix.

 [DreamQuestFixes.dll]
 - 🧪 Poison damage now pierces when appropriate.